top of page

 Green peppercorns, fresh or in brine.
 Black peppercorns can be substituted but green are better.

-Apple, peeled and minced.
+Apple, peeled and minced or sliced.

 Arrange ingredients in jar in any attractive way, leaving one third airspace.
 Add sea salt during packing, sprinkling a small amount on top.
 Large crystal salt (rock salt) seems to be best form of sea salt to use but fine grain also works.
 Cover with a breathable cloth.
 Check on it daily.